-These issues would need to be considered on the facts of any given dispute.
+These criteria would need to be considered on the facts of any given dispute.

-Additionally, section 27C(4) of the CAA permits the arbitral tribunal to consolidate arbitral proceedings by its own motion if all the related proceedings are being conducted by that same tribunal.
+Additionally, section 27C(4) of the CAA permits the arbitral tribunal to consolidate proceedings by its own motion if all the related proceedings are being conducted by that same tribunal.

-Notification of disputes under 2019 DAU
+Notification of disputes under the 2021 undertaking

-The QCA's required amendments to the 2019 DAU provide for relevant parties to be made aware of disputes subject to the 2019 DAU, so they can apply to join the arbitration.
-Disputes under the 2019 DAU may also be subject to consolidation under the QCA Act and CAA as appropriate.
-Clause 17.4(c) of the required amendments provides that DBIM must notify any other parties of the existence of an arbitration on foot:
+The 2021 undertaking provides for relevant parties to be made aware of disputes subject to the undertaking, so they can apply to join the arbitration.
+Disputes under the undertaking may also be subject to consolidation under the QCA Act and CAA as appropriate.
+Clause 17.4(c) provides that DBIM must notify any other parties of the existence of an arbitration on foot:

-(c) (Notice of Dispute or issue to be determined) If a Dispute or issue is referred to the QCA for determination in accordance with this Undertaking, DBIM must give written notice of the Dispute or issue to be determined to:
+- (c) (Notice of Dispute or issue to be determined) If a Dispute or issue is referred to the QCA for determination in accordance with this Undertaking, DBIM must give written notice of the Dispute or issue to be determined to: - (A) each person identified in the notice as being a party to the Dispute or issue; and

-- (A) each person identified in the notice as being a party to the Dispute or issue; and - (B) any other person the QCA directs DBIM to provide notice of the Dispute or issue to, on the basis that the QCA considers that person may wish to apply to be joined as a party to the arbitration.
+(B) any other person the QCA directs DBIM to provide notice of the Dispute or issue to, on the basis that the QCA considers that person may wish to apply to be joined as a party to any arbitration.